vektorious/cm-curriculum/_articles/01-welcome-to-OHM/working-open.md

 - Working open can allow your project to achieve its maximum impact

 When you’re engaging contributors and target users from day one, your final product will launch to a built-in audience and be more likely to be supported, championed and sustained by contributors with a long history with the project.
-When you share your process and making ongoing work openly available on the web, others can build on your work, adapt your process or a part of your project for a novel use.
-Your project can have positive, transformative effects far beyond what you’re able to imagine.
+When you share your process and make ongoing work openly available on the web, others can build on your work, adapt your process or a part of your project for a novel use.
+Your project can have a positive, transformative effect far beyond what you’re able to imagine.

 ### ...and what it can't